 When it comes to emergency funds, aim to have at least three to six months’ worth of living expenses set aside.
 In times of economic uncertainty, it may be worth putting even more aside if you’re in a position to do so.

 Charting your expenses is admittedly not the most exciting task, and thankfully there are many online tools available that can automate tracking your spending, set goals for certain categories (like restaurants or travel) and even alert you when you’ve gone over.
 Some can also help you build, manage and track a budget.

 One way you could earn more on your savings without having to change your spending (consider it a low-hanging fruit) is by moving your cash into a high-yield savings account.

 High-yield savings accounts can be a great place to store money for both short-term goals and your emergency fund because you can easily withdraw from them when needed.

 Another savings tool that could get you more bang for your buck is a certificate of deposit (CD).
 These accounts typically pay higher rates than traditional savings accounts, with some offering fixed rates for a specific time frame, usually from six months to several years.

 That means that even if rates on savings accounts drop, the rate on your CD (depending on the terms of your CD) will likely be locked in.

-If you received a tax refund this year or will be getting one soon, consider putting some or all of it toward your savings.
-Depending on your goals, you could stash it in a high-yield savings account to give your emergency fund a boost, open a CD to sock away money for a long-term goal where it can typically rack up even more interest, or show your retirement accounts some love.
+If you received a tax refund this year or will be getting one soon, consider putting that towards your savings.
+Depending on your goals, you could stash it in a high-yield savings account to give your emergency fund a boost, open a CD to sock away money for a long-term goal, or make a contribution to your retirement account(s).